 Access to the natural areas of the MetroParks Farm is from the MetroParks Bikeway trailhead parking area and trail spur.
 The MetroParks Farm is located at 7574 Columbiana-Canfield Rd.
 (Route 46).

-Hiking is permitted; parking, restrooms, and drinking water are available at this facility.
+Hiking and fishing is permitted; parking, restrooms, and drinking water are available at this facility.